More about my background

 I believe strongly in the healing power of gardens.
 They provide healthy food, functional beauty, healing spaces, and connection, and allow for transformation of people of all ages and backgrounds.

-That is why I have dedicated the past 20 years designing, creating, and managing a variety of gardens and garden programs, including school, community, production, and education gardens.
+That is why I have dedicated the past 20 years to designing, creating, and managing a variety of gardens and garden programs, including school, community, production, and education gardens.
 While coordinating and managing these garden programs, I have strengthened a broad range of skills such as:

 Garden and food systems design